apoapse1/somnium-fur-enderal/source/2_Gameplay.rst

 Using this talent to prepare spells brings the toll of the fever's growth upon the caster, but it also reduces their cost and increases your mana's ability to regenerate.
 Additionally, some spells, those that deal in the more personal invitations to the Sea, cause a constant uptick of this fever for as long as they are active.

-As prospective wizards evolve and improve in their chosen magic schools, they will start to find unique ways their mastery allows for them to interact with this vancian system.
+As prospective wizards evolve and improve in their chosen magic schools, they will start to find unique ways their mastery allows for them to interact with this Vancian system.
 Elementalists might be able to focus into a random element for a time, allowing them to channel those spells without fever cost if they can ride that wave.
 And those drawn to the sinistrope may be able to make some sinister bargain allowing them to spend their own humanity in place of their fever.

 Spells are not the only fever inducing aspect of the character either.
 Your talents from all memory trees will cause the fever to rise as well, though they have been made more available by reducing their cooldowns.

-And of course this fever is fueled further by imbibing any potions touched by magic and by proximity to residual magic energy in the world.
+And of course, this fever is fueled further by imbibing any potions touched by magic and by proximity to residual magic energy in the world.

 The ability to reduce your fever is also more challenging than it was in Enderal.
 You'll find ambrosia now weighs more and its effect on your fever has been lessened.
 Powerful alchemists will still be able to push the usefulness of ambrosia further, and now the potency will be noticeably better than purchased vials.

 Characters are expected to be suffering from the effects of the fever as they progress through the game.
 The reasons and goals of this will be expanded on in the **Atmosphere** section.
 As a result of this, your character will not suffer the negative stat effects of the fever as it compounds, instead there are a variety of new gameplay alterations that the fever controls.

-.. _magicMore-reference-lable:
+.. _magicMore-reference-label:

 Spell Expansion
 ^^^^^^^^^^^^^^^
 The number of spell effects have been greatly increased in Somnium as well.
 Players will find a vast array of spells to use for each magical discipline.

-Players will find offensive Light Magic spells that will help them to better combat the Lost Ones, effective touch spells for the battlemage clad in heavy armor to put to use, new summons that can be paired together so the mage never needs to be in harms way, and many more.
+Players will find offensive Light Magic spells that will help them to better combat the Lost Ones, effective touch spells for the battlemage clad in heavy armor to use, new summons that can be paired together so the mage never needs to be in harm's way, and many more.

 With all of these, magic becomes a very effective and versatile skill set for the players that want to walk the line with their Arcane Fever.